Fort Myers Neck & Back Injury Lawyer

 - A construction site owner who failed to ensure the site was reasonably free of fall risks;

-- A doctor or caregiver who failed to provide an accepted level of medical care;
+- A doctor or caregiver who failed to provide an acceptable level of medical care;

 - A trucking company that failed to properly vet its drivers or ensure its vehicles were properly maintained, increasing the risk of a crash;